FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `save_artifacts_on_failure` is a list of paths to directories or files that you want to save if the provided script fails.
 This is useful for test reports and such.

 `restore_artifacts` restores all previously saved artifacts into the working dir of the job.
 I.e if you have saved `build/my/thing` and `some/other/path` in a run/docker-compose task, and you set `restore_artifacts: true` in a subsequent task the files `build/my/thing` and `some/other/path` will be present.

+`privileged` run the task as root. not recommended but sometimes necessary e.g. when using docker-in-docker

 `parallel` run the task in parallel with other tasks.
 See [parallel tasks](#parallel-tasks).